CAPTAIN-JITMANYU/banking-system-prototype/README.md

 #### jana_bank.h
-the bank class is defined
+The bank class is defined

 #### jana_accounting.h
-all the modules for modification in the acounts, viz.,
+All the modules for modification in the acounts, viz.,
-- duplicacy check
+- Duplicacy check
-- new account
+- New account
-- deactive account
+- Deactive account
-- show all accounts
+- Show all accounts
-- withdrawal
+- Withdrawal
-- deposit money
+- Deposit money
-- transfer money
+- Transfer money
-- modify acount
+- Modify acount

 #### interface.h
-user interface program
+User interface program